 I have been on T for a month and a half now, and I’ve never felt such relief.
 I’ve never felt– So okay.
 It is like I was a machine, churning away, but my gears were misaligned.
 And now every day, another tooth of the gear slots in place, where it’s meant to be.

 “You are what you are made,” said my story.
 I thought that was about accepting my femaleness.
 But what I am made is trans.
 A glorious and complicated amalgamation.
 Masculine born of feminine.
-Complicated as fuck.
+Complicated as cork.

 I’d like to re-introduce myself.
 I know it’s been 33 years of getting used to who you thought I was.
 (And in many ways, I will always be that person too.
 The best performances are mostly truth.)
 I’m not fundamentally changing– I’m just finally showing who I fully am.